bugraptors-automation/jmeter-scripts-cogitate-ih/apache-jmeter-5.6.2/bin/README.md

 CSV Details

 Note:
-	a) For every date field, the accepted format is ddmmyyyy.
+	a) For every date field, the accepted format is ddmm.
 	b) For selecting dropdown field option, we provide the exact text displayed on UI.

 1. AdvanceSearch